 wasps tending to their nest

 It’s early June here in the UK, and wasps are already visiting picnics and pub lunches.
-While individual wasps are really no more than just a nuisance, an entire nest is a different story, particularly if it’s located on your property.
+While individual wasps are no more than just a nuisance, an entire nest is a different story, especially on your property.

 Wasps’ nests can house up to 10,000 wasps in extreme cases.
-While these concentrations of wasps are rare, it’s not unusual for nests to harbour between 3000-6000 inhabitants during the height of summer.
+These numbers of wasps are rare, but it’s not unusual for nests to harbour between 3000-6000 during the height of summer.

-Much like bees, wasps live on a diet of primarily nectar, but unlike bees, they do consume insects in their larval form.
+Much like bees, wasps live on a diet of primarily nectar, but unlike bees, they’ll happily consume insects in their larval form.
 This means that as Summer ends and moves into Autumn, the amount of viable forage for wasps decreases.

 Viable food sources for wasps include: